silexphp/Silex/doc/usage.rst

 .. note::

-    It only makes sense to name routes if you use extensions that make use of the ``RouteCollection``.
+    It only makes sense to name routes if you use providers that make use of the ``RouteCollection``.

 Before and after filters